apache/shardingsphere/docs/document/content/reference/distsql/syntax/rdl/rule-definition/readwrite-splitting/create-readwrite-splitting-rule.en.md

 ### Supplement

-- Support the creation of static readwrite-splitting rules and dynamic readwrite-splitting rules
+- Support the creation of static readwrite-splitting rules and dynamic readwrite-splitting rules;
-- Dynamic readwrite-splitting rules rely on database discovery rules
+- Dynamic readwrite-splitting rules rely on database discovery rules;
-- `loadBanlancerType` specifies the load balancing algorithm type, please refer to Load Balance Algorithm
+- `loadBanlancerType` specifies the load balancing algorithm type, please refer to Load Balance Algorithm;
-- Duplicate `ruleName` will not be created
+- Duplicate `ruleName` will not be created.

 ### Example